Crio-Bytes/Miscellaneous/Hadoop Cluster/README.md

 1. using command `hadoop fs -ls /` in nodes
 2. Go to your browser and in new tab enter your `Masternode Ip with port number 50070`

-Webui of Hadoop cluster will open form there you can check everything about Hadoop Cluster.
+Webui of Hadoop cluster will open from there you can check everything about Hadoop Cluster.

 This is how webui of Hadoop Cluster looks like.
 ![](Images/webui.png)